List of Britney Spears live performances

 American entertainer Britney Spears has embarked on ten headlining concert tours and one concert residency.
 According to Pollstar, Spears has grossed $485 million in revenue throughout her career.
 During 1998–1999, she embarked on a promotional tour in malls and food courts across North America, titled L'Oreal Hair Zone Mall Tour, and served as an opening act for NSYNC's in Concert tour in the United States before starting her 1999 headlining debut, the ...Baby One More Time Tour, which was also based in North America.
 Its success prompted an extension of dates in the US, entitled (You Drive Me) Crazy Tour, the following year.
 The tour was positively received by critics but generated some controversy due to her racy outfits.
 Jae-Ha Kim of the Chicago Sun-Times commented that "Spears has that 'it' factor that worked for pinup queens of the past."

 From 2000 to 2001, she performed the Oops!...
 I Did It Again Tour in North America, Europe, and Brazil.
 It was critically appreciated for Spears's energy and performance, as well as the band, and went on to gross $40.9 million.
 She then followed this with the Dream Within a Dream Tour in North America and Japan, during 2001–2002.
 The performances were accompanied by many special effects, including a water screen that pumped two tons of water onto the stage during the encore performance of "...Baby One More Time".
 The tour grossed $53.3 million from 946,169 tickets sold.

 With the Onyx Hotel Tour, in 2004, Spears felt inspired to create a show set in different areas of a hotel and mixed it with the concept of an onyx stone.
-The tour was canceled after Spears hurt her knee while shooting the music video for "Outrageous".
+The tour was canceled after Spears hurt her knee while shooting a music video.
 Overall, the Onyx Hotel Tour grossed $34 million while visiting North America and Europe.
-Her next tour was the M+M's Tour in 2007.
+After a three-year hiatus from performing, her next tour would be the M+M's Tour in 2007.
 It consisted of six short, 15-minute shows in House of Blues clubs around the United States.